Call (08) 9409 6187

 Can I prepare my Will myself, without the assistance of a Lawyer?

-Yes you can – but there is a significant risk, despite your best efforts, that the Will you have prepared (even with the assistance of a helpful friend) may not be completely legally effective to give effect to your intentions.
+Yes you can – but there is significant risk, that despite your best efforts, the Will you have prepared may not be completely legally effective to give effect to your intentions.
 Further, it may have been executed invalidly (incorrectly signed and/or witnessed).
-‘Will Kits’ can be purchased from many newsagents and they are helpful, but be very careful as they may seem to be deceptively easy!
-If you have prepared your own Will and are not sure whether it has been prepared validly or executed validly, please contact our lawyer Ed Wall for non obligation free telephone advice.
+‘Will Kits’ can be purchased from many newsagents and they can be used at a low cost but come with similar risks as to validity issues and mistakes as to your intentions.

 For further information on Wills in Perth contact our Principal and Family Lawyer, Ed Wall for no obligation, free telephone advice on +61 412 891 034